Quantum computing quantum Monte Carlo with hybrid tensor network for electronic structure calculations: Methods

-where $H \ket{\psi_g}=E_g \ket{\psi_g}$ is used.
-When the sign problem occurs, the statistical error for evaluating $E_{mix}$ becomes exponentially large~\cite{Troyer2005-bk}.
-For example, in FCIQMC, the sign of $w_h$ fluctuates in the bases with small $w_h$ (i.e., competing positive and negative walker counts)~\cite{Spencer2012-wq, Kolodrubetz2013-ke}.
-However, by elaborating a reference wave function $\ket{\xi}$ that efficiently incorporates the electron correlations, we can mitigate the sign problem.
-A trivial case is that, if the reference wave function coincides with the ground state, i.e., $\ket{\xi}=\ket{\psi_g}$, then we can obtain $E_g$ for any $\ket{\psi_{QMC}}$ with zero variance~\cite{Apaja2018-fi}, see Appendix~\ref{sec: statistical analysis of Emix} for a detail derivation.
-In contrast, the reference wave functions that are conveniently available in classical computations, such as the Hartree-Fock state, the linear combination of mean-field states, and the Jastrow-type states~\cite{Austin2012-qi} may easily bring about the sign problem.
-Therefore, if we can effectively search a reference wave function in the exponentially large Hilbert space, we can expect to reduce the errors in the energy estimation in QMC.
+The trial function $\ket{\xi}$ is fixed throughout the QMC, and a more sophisticated $\ket{\xi}$ can be used to lower the statistical error.
+A trivial case is that, if the trial wave function coincides with the ground state, i.e., $\ket{\xi}=\ket{\psi_g}$, then we can obtain $E_g$ for any $\ket{\psi_\mathrm{QMC}}$ with zero variance~\cite{Apaja2018-fi}.
+See Appendix~\ref{sec: statistical analysis of Emix} for derivation details.
+For example, the Hartree-Fock state, the linear combination of mean-field states, and the Jastrow-type states~\cite{Austin2012-qi} are used as the trial wave functions conveniently available in classical computations.
+Therefore, we can considerably minimize energy estimation errors by preparing a suboptimal trial wave function in the exponentially large Hilbert space.

-In QC-QMC, the reference wave function $\ket{\xi}$ is prepared by using a quantum computer.
-Specifically, $E_{mix}$ can be described using Eq.~(\ref{Eq: mixed energy}) as
+In QC-QMC, trial wave function $\ket{\xi}$ is prepared by a quantum algorithm.
+Specifically, by decomposing $\ket{\psi_\mathrm{QMC}}$, Eq.~(\ref{Eq: projected energy}) is rewritten as

-The matrix element $\bra{\phi_{h}} H \ket{\phi_{h'}}$ can be obtained by using a classical calculation, such as the case of the Slater determinant.
-In contrast, a quantum computer is used to prepare $\ket{\xi}$, which enables us to apply the Hadamard test or the classical shadow~\cite{Huang2020-ld, Zhao2021-kw, Wan2022-yz} to effectively calculate the overlap $\braket{\xi}{\phi_{h}}$.
-We discuss in Appendix~\ref{sec: statistical analysis of Emix} that the variance of the mixed energy will decrease when the fidelity of the reference wave function prepared by the quantum algorithm is higher than that prepared by the classical algorithm in a simple case.
-In this study, fidelity is defined using the target and ground states, and specifically, the fidelity is the square of the overlap of those states in the absence of noise.
+The matrix elements $\bra{\phi_{l}} H \ket{\phi_{h}}$ can be obtained by trivial classical calculations.
+In contrast, quantum computation is required to calculate the overlap ($\braket{\xi}{\phi_{l}}$ and $\braket{\xi}{\phi_{h}}$) for which the Hadamard test or classical shadow can be applied~\cite{Huang2020-ld, Zhao2021-kw}, henceforth, $\braket{\xi}{\phi_{l}}$ and $\braket{\xi}{\phi_{h}}$ will both be described as $\braket{\xi}{\phi_{h}}$.
+We discuss in Appendix~\ref{sec: statistical analysis of Emix} that the variance of projected energy will decrease with the fidelity of the trial wave function in a simplified case.
+In this study, fidelity is defined as the square of the overlap between the target and ground states, assuming zero noise.